 Length: 20 minutes

 The Resistance is already a stellar social deduction title, but I prefer its Avalon rendition for both the added theme and refined gameplay mechanics.
 Players never die, so you don't run the Mafia risk of having someone miss out on the fun thanks to an early death.

 You're assigned a secret role at the start, either working as a loyal servant of King Arthur or a treacherous minion of Mordred.
 Players take turns selecting different teams to go on missions, where each selected player secretly inserts a pass or fail card into a shared pool.
 Those cards are shuffled and revealed; all passes mean the good team is one step closer to victory, while a single fail gives the point to evil.

 Learning Avalon's rules doesn't take long, no one ever dies, and its unique character powers grant replayability (for instance, Merlin knows who all the evil players are but can't reveal himself).
 Plus, they also let you tweak your game and even the odds if one team keeps winning.
 An experience I bring out at most of my own game nights, you can obtain your own Avalon copy for less than $15!

 Advantages of Social Deduction Games

 Calling these titles "board games" can be misleading, as many only utilize cards.
-However, this lowers their manufacturing costs, meaning social deductions are generally cheaper than other tabletops.
+However, this lowers their manufacturing costs, meaning social deduction games are generally cheaper than other tabletop games.
 And since most encourage banter and deception, you'll have plenty of excuses to converse—and that constant interactivity will offer plenty of laughs for your group.

 With several options to fit your group's size and many expansions available, you have dozens of ways to enjoy the best hidden role highlights.
 But for now, as we eagerly await future social deduction titles, vote for your favorite entry and I'll see you at our next gaming countdown!